minerstat is a remote management and monitoring software for the mining operation of any size.

 minerstat is not a cloud mining company or intermediary - this means that you will mine on the pool(s) you have selected and the pool will pay you the coins you mined there.
 This also means that minerstat might not be suitable for complete beginners in mining - you will need a basic knowledge of how to use pools, how to generate wallets, what are the mining clients and how to change their configs.

 You can start using minerstat as soon as you create a new account.
 Here is the registration page.
-After you enter your email address the system will log you in and send you a confirmation email to the address you used.
+After you have entered your email address the system will log you in and send you a confirmation email to the address you used.
 Confirming your address will allow you to use all functions the free account has.
 We strongly suggest to set up 2FA as soon as you log in for the first time and confirm your email address.

 After that, your account is ready to use and you can prepare the mining software.